awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/component-recipe-reference.md

 + `HARD` – The component restarts if the dependency changes state\.
 Defaults to `HARD`\.

+`ComponentType`
+\(Optional\) The type of component\.
+We don't recommend that you specify the component type in a recipe\.
+AWS IoT Greengrass sets the type for you when you create a component\.
+The type can be one the following types:
++ `aws.greengrass.generic` – The component runs commands or provides artifacts\.
++ `aws.greengrass.lambda` – The component runs a Lambda function using the [Lambda launcher component](lambda-launcher-component.md)\.
+The `ComponentSource` parameter specifies the ARN of the Lambda function that this component runs\.

+  We don't recommend that you use this option, because it's set by AWS IoT Greengrass when you create a component from a Lambda function\.
+For more information, see [Run AWS Lambda functions](run-lambda-functions.md)\.
++ `aws.greengrass.plugin` – The component runs in the same Java Virtual Machine \(JVM\) as the Greengrass nucleus\.
+If you deploy or restart a plugin component, the Greengrass nucleus restarts\.

+  Plugin components use the same log file as the Greengrass nucleus\.
+For more information, see [View AWS IoT Greengrass Core software logs](troubleshooting.md#view-greengrass-core-logs)\.

+  We don't recommend that you use this option in component recipes, because it's intended for AWS\-provided components written in Java that directly interface with the Greengrass nucleus\.
+For more information about which public components are plugins, see [AWS\-provided components](public-components.md)\.
++ `aws.greengrass.nucleus` – The nucleus component\.
+For more information, see [Greengrass nucleus](greengrass-nucleus-component.md)\.

+  We don't recommend that you use this option in component recipes\.
+It is intended for the Greengrass nucleus component, which provides the minimum functionality of the AWS IoT Greengrass Core software\.
+Defaults to `aws.greengrass.generic` when you create a component from a recipe, or `aws.greengrass.lambda` when you create a component from a Lambda function\.
+For more information, see [Component types](manage-components.md#component-types)\.

+`ComponentSource`
+\(Optional\) The ARN of the Lambda function that a component runs\.
+We don't recommend that you specify the component source in a recipe\.
+AWS IoT Greengrass sets this parameter for you when you create a component from a Lambda function\.
+For more information, see [Run AWS Lambda functions](run-lambda-functions.md)\.

   `Manifests`
 A list of objects that each define the component's lifecycle, parameters, and requirements for a platform\.
 If a core device matches multiple manifests' platform requirements, AWS IoT Greengrass uses the first manifest that the core device matches\.
 To ensure that core devices use the correct manifest, define the manifests with stricter platform requirements first\.
 A manifest that applies to all platforms must be the last manifest in the list\.
 A core device must match least one manifest's platform requirements to install the component\.
 If no manifest matches the core device, then the AWS IoT Greengrass Core software doesn't install the component and the deployment fails\.